Project-based learning: Extreme weather PBL unit

 - Transferable skills: Collaboration, Effectively speaking, Technology use, Researching, Speaking and listening

-Entry events for extreme weather PBL
+Entry events for the extreme weather PBL unit

 One of Elliott’s entry events were a series of animated videos.
 Students loved these, and could re-watch them anytime on the Padlet Elliott created for the project.
 This allowed students to visit curated resources and not get lost, overwhelmed or distracted by other things on the internet.

 A major entry event for the unit was this trip to see Vermont news station WCAX.
 During the project, students referred back to this experience frequently.
 It gave them several things important to successful project-based learning: